stationhead/android-assessment-vinyl/README.md

 However, our codebase is in Kotlin, so you should work in Kotlin and not Java (or Scala, Clojure, etc).

 Pre-existing files should not be edited unless they have a `TODO` or other comment indicating where you can add code.
-In particular, the public interface for the `GetGenreList` class returns an RxJava Observable.
+In particular, the `GetGenreList` class cannot be modified.

-You may not modify that file.
+That class returns as RxJava Observable.
 You may want to brush up on RxJava if you're not familiar with it.
-As a reminder, if you do this before accepting the assignment through Github classroom, it does not count against your three hours of work time.
+As a reminder, if you do this before accepting the assignment through Github classroom, it does not count against your time.

 ##### 4. Commit your work and submit a Pull Request on Github.
 Once you've finished your work, commit it to Git and push it to Github.
-Once pushed, open the project on Github and submit a Pull Request from your branch into the `master` branch of the repo.
+Once pushed, open the project on Github and submit a Pull Request from your branch into the `main` branch of the repo.
 Once you've created the PR, email [Andrew](mailto:andrew@stationhead.com) to let him know you've completed the task.
 It may take up to a week for us to review your work and contact you regarding next steps.